 A heritage unmatched by most cheeses, Grana Padano is in a class of its own, unique in nuances of both taste and texture.

-How is Grana Padano made?
+How is Grana Padano (DPO) made?

 Like a painter caresses his canvas with purpose and precision, so too do the artisans curating and producing Grana Padano.
 A single misstep could spoil the cheese, emphasizing that skill and artisanship is key during the entire process.